Applications of Step-up and Step-down Transformers

 $$P_{loss} = I^2 R$$

-Recall that in a transformer, the voltage is inversely proportional to current.
+Recall that in a transformer, due to conservation of energy, the secondary voltage is inversely proportional to secondary current.
+So, if we increase the voltage, the current decreases.

 $$\frac{V_p}{V_s}=\frac{I_s}{I_p}$$

 As such, by using a step-up transformer to increase the voltage, the current flowing along the transmission line will decrease.
-This will significantly decrease the power loss, which is proportional to the square of current.
+This will significantly decrease the power loss due to heat (as power loss is directly proportional to the square of current).

 Previous sectionLimitations of Ideal Transformers and Improving Efficiency